How to migrate from USA to Canada in 2022

 The Express Entry system can be the quickest way to immigrate to Canada considering that your application will be processed within six months on submission.

-If qualifying under the federal economic seems difficult, you can try for a PR visa under the PNP program for your PR application from the US.
+If meeting the federal economic requirements appears impossible, you can apply for a PR visa through the PNP program.

-Candidates can come to Canada under this visa program on a work permit supported by their Canadian-based investor, and then apply for a PR visa once their business is established in the country.
+Candidates can enter Canada on a work permit funded by a Canadian-based investor under this visa program, and then apply for a PR visa once their firm is established in the nation.

 - Venture capital fund